H Street Line: History

 On June 25, 2017, route X2 was given a full 24/7 service due to earlier Metro closing during WMATA's FY2018 budget.
 At first, buses had a schedule gap of every 100 minutes between 2:30 and 4:10 am but now operates every 30 minutes.

 In 2017 during WMATA's FY2019 budget, WMATA proposed to eliminate route X2 short trips to Gallery Place station and operate the full route to Lafayette Square.
 However, the frequency of buses will be reduced from every 8 minutes to every 10–12 minutes.
 This was due to the full length route and to adjust the time between midday X2 buses and proposed midday service to route X9.
 It was also due to create a better balance of capacity and demand throughout the Benning Road and H Street corridor with the implementation of midday route X9, expanded limited-stop MetroExtra hours of service in Northeast, responds to requests by the District Department of Transportation, and provide the ability to add service to route X9 which would provide a weekday midday transfer-free ride throughout the entire corridor between downtown DC and Capitol Heights station.

 On June 24, 2018, all route X2 trips operate between Minnesota Avenue station and Lafayette Square with short trips to Gallery Place station being discontinued.
 However the frequency of buses were increased from 8 minutes to 10–12 minutes.

 During the COVID-19 pandemic, route X2 was reduced to operate on its Saturday schedule beginning on March 16, 2020.
 On March 18, 2020, route X2 was further reduced to operate on its Sunday schedule.
 Also on March 21, 2020, route X2 was further reduced to operate every 30 minutes on the weekends.
 Route X2 reverted to its regular service on August 23, 2020 with post midnight trips still being suspended.

 On March 14, 2021, route X2 terminus was changed with westbound trips to terminate at McPherson Square station on 15th St NW (east) at K St NW.
 On May 29, 2022, Route X2 was changed to terminate back at its previous terminal at Lafayette Square.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the X2 was renamed into the D20, keeping the same routing.